devhliu/wrt-project/radon_analytic/README.md

       ```
   If you want to use other test-function then you have to change the file
   'test_function.c' and repeat steps (1-2), possibly setting a new name for binary in the Makefile.

-## Usage / Examples

-(binary) -h --help &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: Display usage information
-(binary) -p --parameters filename &nbsp;&nbsp;&nbsp;&nbsp;: Read parameters of the grid in Radon space from config file
-(binary) -o --output filename &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: Write output data to a file
-(binary) -n --nthreads number &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: Use (number) of OpenMP threads for parallelization

-### Config file requirements
+### Config file

+The config file (config.txt) is stored in /binary.

-The purpose of the config file for parameters -p (--parameters) is to provide to the program information about the grid
+The purpose of the config file for parameters (-p, --parameters [file] options) is to provide to the program information
-in Radon space.
-Recall that data in Radon space is parametrized by directions on the unit sphere (two angles: latitude, longitude) and  by shifts along each direction (shifts vary uniformly in [-1,1]).
-Also, though the test-function is
-given by an analytical expression its integration over planes necessarily requires discretization which is also must be
-given in the config file.
-More precisely, a test-function is always assumed to be supported in a unit ball in 3D which
-lies inside the unit cube [-1,1]^3.
-So the parameter to be specified is a number of points per dimension in the uniform rectangular grid inside this unit cube.
+on the grid of rays.

-1) The first line contains a number of longitude angles which are positioned uniformly along [0,2pi].
+1. The second line contains the number of longitude angles φ which are uniformly spaced in [0,2π].
-2) The second line contains a number of latitude angles which are positioned according to Gauss-Legendre quadrature
+2. The second line contains the number of latitude angles θ which are distributed in [0,π] according to Gauss-quadrature rule.
-   rule on [0, pi].
-3) The third line contains a number of shifts which are positioned uniformly along [-1,1].
+3. The third line contains a number shifts 's' for planes with a fixed normal.
+Shifts are spaced uniformly along [-1,1] (including endpoints -1,1).
-4) The fourth lines containes a number of points per dimension in a unit cube.
+4. The fourth line contains number of grid points 'ngrid' on each plane of integration.
+Each plane has size ngrid x ngrid.
+This parameter affects precision of integration.

-Some comments are allowed after each line, however the length of each line should not exceed 128 symbols.
+The length of each line should not exceed 128 symbols

 ### Example of a config file

 > 256			: number of longitude angles
 > 128			: number of latitude angles
 > 129			: number of steps per fixed direction
-> 129			: number of points on the grid per dimension
+> 129			: number of points on the plane in one dimension (plane will have grid of ngrid x ngrid points)

 ### Output

 The output stored in a specified output file (-o --output) in a CSV format in the following order:

-**[shift], [longitude angle], [latitude angle], [value of Radon transform]**
+**[s], [φ], [θ], [Rf(s,φ,θ)]**

 Example:
 > -1.000000, 0.000000, 3.122878, -0.009362